ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/assurance_engine.md

 For new snapshots, go to **Settings --> Discovery & Snapshots --> Discovery Settings --> Assurance Engine** and make desired changes.

-For existing snaphots, update the **Assurance Engine** settings in the snapshot settings.
+For existing snapshots, update the **Assurance Engine** settings in the snapshot settings.